mobilepadawan/Streamberry/README.md

 ```
 The platform send you a `data.results`and you can save it in a local Array of objects.
 After you can iterate and build the movie cards.

-To get the detail you can save some data of the main array and to list the characters of a movie, you should query another API URI.
+To get the movie's detail you can save the data **fetched** of the main array and to list the characters of a movie, you should query another API URI.

 In addition to this, you can take advantage of many other APIs to rich the content to show.
 I didn't digg deeply this API.
 But with one or two API URI's you can build an intereseting project similar to this: [Streamberryflix](https://mobilepadawan.github.io/Streamberry/).

-Another credits to highlight is the movie icon, rescued of [FlatIcon](https://www.flaticon.com/)
+Another credits to highlight is the movie icon, rescued of [FlatIcon](https://www.flaticon.com/).